 Revealing mistake: In the scene where Moses takes the first journey up Mt.
 Sinai for his very first view of the burning bush, the walking scene shot has Charlton Heston following the camera as the camera dolly's backwards towards the bush.
 As Heston and the camera movement comes to a halt, you can see two long tire tracks in the sand created by the dolly truck that housed the camera and cameraman.

 Revealing mistake: When Rameses is casting Moses out into the desert, he stands in his chariot and delivers his speech about ruling over the scorpions.
 The pyramids behind him are 20th century photos, i.e. they look 4000 years old.
-In the time of Rameses, they would have been almost brand new.
+In the time of Rameses, they would have been substantially newer - 1000-1500 years old.

 Other mistake: When Moses' wife Sephora is out guarding the sheep, Moses is with his son at a tent.
 Sephora calls him because there is a stranger behind the rocks.
 When she calls you can hear that the sound is indoor-sound from a set, not outdoors.
 This continues when Moses calls, the dogs bark and so on.